hemmys/Happy-gitting/README.md

 # Happy-gitting-

 Hello there!
+Welcome!

 Just try out the git thing and enjoy gitting!

-Here's an image
+Ready to see a wholesome image?

 Here is a cute dolphin: